How to Choose a Roofing Contractor: 10 Questions to Ask Before You Hire

 What Good Contractors Do Differently

-The best roofers I know share these traits:
+The best roofers I know srare these traits:

-Pro Tip: Before any roofer shows up, use our free roofing calculator to get a ballpark estimate.
+Pro Tip: Before any roofer shows up, use our roofing cost guide to get a ballpark estimate.
 This way, you'll know immediately if a quote is reasonable or wildly off-base.

 The Bottom Line